tjek/verso-ios/README.md

 ## Example

-The example project gives you a brief look at how to implement a `VersoPagedView`.
-It includes
+The example project gives you a brief look at how to implement a `VersoPagedView`, including hotspots and single->two page switching.